fuzzing-peach/pingufuzzbench/README.md

 PinguFuzzBench is a benchmark for the fuzzing of cryptographic network protocols.
 It is a specialized version of ProFuzzbench, which has removed some of the plaintext transmission network protocols from ProFuzzbench and added multiple encrypted network protocols (including TLS, SSH, QUIC, DTLS).

+For contributor expectations and workflow tips, see [AGENTS.md](AGENTS.md).

 # Progress
 ***